guifeitosabr/s24-team-09/README.md

    - Open Chrome and navigate to `chrome://extensions`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the `dist` directory from this project directory.

+### Team and Acknowledgements
+Authors: Anirudh Bharadwaj, Eshan Singhal, Guilherme Feitosa, and Kofi Addae-Sakyi.
+Acknowledgments: We would like to thank Professor Jérémie O. Lumbroso for his fundamental mentorship all throughout the development of FocusTabs.

+###Contact
+If you have any questions about the landing page, please, feel free to open an issue [here](https://github.com/guifeitosabr/s24-team-09/issues/new).